Closed for the Season – Opening Day April 1, 2026

 Chanticleer unfolds as a series of outdoor rooms, each with its own character, from the xeric Gravel Garden and lush Asian Woods to the abundant Vegetable Garden and the atmospheric Ruin Garden.
 Mature trees and sweeping lawns are reminders of the estate’s history, while contemporary plantings push boundaries and spark curiosity.

 Chanticleer emphasizes exploration and immersion.
-Rather than labeling every plant, which could detract from the garden’s visual impact and intimate atmosphere, visitors are encouraged to engage with staff, or reference plant lists available throughout the garden and online.
+Rather than labeling every plant, which could detract from the garden’s visual impact and intimate atmosphere, visitors are encouraged to engage with staff or reference plant lists available throughout the garden and online.

 The historic Chanticleer House offers a glimpse into the Rosengarten family and the estate’s transformation into a public garden.
 Custom benches, gates, and architectural elements crafted by staff enhance the garden’s handcrafted character and reflect the same care present in the plantings.